zhouzi/GentleForm/README.md

 * `valid ` indicates if the element meets all constraint validations, and is therefore considered to be valid.
 * `valueMissing ` indicates if the element has a required attribute, but no value (e.g `<input required>`).

-The `validityState` object and `checkValidity()` method are not fully supported, even by modern browsers.
+Actually the HTML5 form validation api is not fully supported, even by modern browsers.
-To ensure a consistent behavior, GentleForm internally uses [flooz](https://github.com/Zhouzi/flooz) which has "polyfills" for those features.
+But don't worry, GentleForm internally uses [flooz](https://github.com/Zhouzi/flooz) to manipulate the DOM and it has polyfills for those features.

 ### Caching Templates